ManzanitaCycles/Manza-v3.7/src/about/index.md

 ---
-title: Your bicycle should disappear under you so you can focus on your adventure
+title: Focus on your adventure
 permalink: /about/
 layout: layouts/page.njk
 metaDesc: Your new bike should disappear under you so you can focus on your adventure